zoo1/scoreboard/README.md

 - POST request appends correct score to database and returns ranking of that score
 - GET request returns top 100 scores

-Note: Tests are depended on the default config file change it will fail some test cases
+Note: Tests are dependent on the default config file.
+Changing it will fail some of test cases